isomerpages/mccy-ncov/index.md

               url: /donate/
     - infobar:
         title:
-        subtitle: " "Moving forward with Fortitude, as we stay United as one people, remain Resilient in the face of adversity, and stand in Solidarity with one another We will overcome."
-Heng Swee Keat, Deputy Prime Minister, 26 May 2020 "
+        subtitle: "Moving forward with Fortitude, as we stay United as one people, remain Resilient in the face of adversity, and stand in Solidarity with one another We will overcome. - DPM Heng Swee Keat, 26 May 2020 "
         description:
         button:
         url: